artisan chocolate in Gruyeres, Switzerland

 I loved meeting Uldry and hearing his story about his own evolution in the world of Swiss Chocolate and the evolution of Swiss chocolate throughout the industry.
 Over the past 25 years, Uldry has worked as a baker, patissière, and glacière (ice-cream maker).
 In 2013, he opened his chocolaterie (chocolate shop) and decided to go bean-to-bar and truly immerse himself in the world of chocolate.
 “My dream was to make really good chocolate,” he told me.

-Another product that Chocolaterie De Gruyères proudly offers is the Moutarde de Bénichon, a dark chocolate-coloured “jam” or condiment made with ground mustard, white wine, sugar, cinnamon, anise, cloves and flour (so not gluten free) that is a specialty of the region.
+Another product that Chocolaterie De Gruyères previously offered is the Moutarde de Bénichon, a dark chocolate-coloured “jam” or condiment made with ground mustard, white wine, sugar, cinnamon, anise, cloves and flour (so not gluten free) that is a specialty of the region.
 I enjoyed it spread on top of cream cheese with a bagel and fruit.

 Part of what I really love about my work with Chocolatour is the opportunity to meet passionate and creative people like Richard Uldry.
 They are most often found in places off the beaten path, which is what makes chocolate-focused travel and chocolate tourism so very intriguing.
 Please stay tuned for the next post as I continue my quest for the world’s best chocolate adventures.